-March of Madness is a dungeon-crawling adventure intended for 5th-level characters and designed to take approximately 4 hours of game time.
+March of Madness is a dungeon-crawling adventure intended for five 5th-level characters, but suggestions are given to adjust encounters for other party compositions.
+This adventure is designed to take approximately 4 hours of game time.
 Though there are no clearly delineated bonus areas, the characters need not explore every inch of the dungeon to succeed.
 The adventure is structured into three main scenes.